 In-demand degree programs, more student-centered opportunities, and nationally recognized achievements showcase just a few of the ways University of Houston-Clear Lake defines success.
-Since welcoming students in 1974, UHCL has evolved into a four-year university and added more degree programs to accommodate a wider range of interests.
+Since first welcoming students in 1974, UHCL has evolved into a four-year university and added more degree programs to accommodate a wider range of interests.
 A school on the move, UHCL wants to share achievements with friends, family, current students, alumni and prospective students.